 Let’s talk about risky business.

-Felix Baumgartner recently jumped out of a capsule at 120,000 feet above the earth.
+Back in 2012, Felix Baumgartner jumped out of a capsule at 120,000 feet above the earth.
 I played “Lost in Love” by Air Supply on the jukebox at the local bowling alley.

 Which was riskier?
 I’m not sure.